pavsingh7/Natural-Language-Processing/README.md

 I.e,.
 Built a neural network that, given a sentence of text, predicts which president was the source of that sentence.
 We compare performance of neural network to that of many benchmark algorithms.

-Key Features: Sentiment Analysis, NLP, Bag-of-words, TFIDF, Neural Networks, Text Cleaning, Imbalanced Data, Classification, Machine Learning, GBM, Random Forest,
+Key Features: Sentiment Analysis, NLP, Bag-of-words, TFIDF, Neural Networks, Text Cleaning, Imbalanced Data, Classification, Machine Learning, GBM, Random Forest.